 International Skimmed Milk Powder

-Similar to milk, these futures could possibly be used by farmers for hedging, but again are sporting volumes that are practically non-existent.
-In a step up from the previous contract, at least cash-settled butter has three futures contracts that are currently trading, where international skimmed milk powder had none.
-The futures are quoted in cents per pound, and a single contract represents 20,000 pounds (or 9 metric tons) of butter; certainly a contract you would not want to forget to sell as the delivery would be an absolute nightmare.
+Similar to milk, these futures can possibly be used by farmers for hedging but, again, are sporting volumes that are practically non-existent.
+The futures are quoted in cents per pound, and a single contract represents 20,000 pounds (or 9 metric tons) of butter; certainly a contract you would not want to forget to sell as the delivery would be a nightmare.
 Contracts trade on all calendar months and again, call the CME home.
-There is also a butter spot-call contract for those not satisfied with the regular futures option [see also Major Countries Burn Up Crude Reserves: Big Oil In Trouble?].
+There is also a butter spot-call contract for those not satisfied with the regular futures option.

 Perhaps this contract would do better in countries like France and Switzerland, but nevertheless, U.S. investors can gain exposure to cheese futures right here on the CME.
-But things are looking up for cheese, as it seems to be more popular than the aforementioned contracts, with at least some volume to show for itself.
-Similar to butter, cheese futures are represented in cents per pound, and a single contract consists of 20,000 pounds.
-As far as practical uses, cheese futures can again be used by farmers, and those in the restaurant industry, but beyond that, it is hard to imagine anyone actively trading cheese futures for a living.
+Things are looking up for cheese as it seems to be more popular than the aforementioned contracts, with at least some volume to show for itself.
+Similar to butter, cheese futures are represented in cents per pound and a single contract consists of 20,000 pounds.
+As far as practical uses, cheese futures can again be used by farmers and those in the restaurant industry.
+Beyond that, it is hard to imagine anyone actively trading cheese futures for a living.

-No, your eyes have not deceived you, the CME offers futures contracts on frost.
-And what’s more, you can buy both seasonal and monthly frost contract, for those investors looking to diversify their all-important frost holdings.
+No, your eyes have not deceived you; the CME offers futures contracts on frost.
+And what’s more, seasonal and monthly frost contracts are available for those investors looking to diversify their all-important frost holdings.
 For those interested in how these products are calculated, the CME offers a detailed description here.
-But the basic gist comes from temperatures in certain areas at given times.
-If conditions are met, like having having a -3.5 Celsius reading in March when the local time is 0700, the contract is fulfilled.
+The basic gist comes from temperatures in certain areas at given times.
+If conditions are met, like having a -3.5 celsius reading in March when the local time is 0700, the contract is fulfilled.
 So the futures do not necessarily measure frost itself, but rather the conditions that are likely to produce it.
 These contracts could give farmers, who rely on products that are very susceptible to frost, an easy way to hedge their bets on crops, making volatile swings in the profits less likely.

 Frozen Orange Juice

-Beyond farmers in Florida, its hard to imagine anyone finding use for frozen orange juice contracts.
-The contracts are listed in the U.S. on the ICE but seem to have a more sound investment thesis than others on this list.
-According to the ICE, “weather sensitivity, when combined with the competitive global juice and beverage market, and rapidly-changing supply and demand, makes the price of orange juice extremely volatile”, making these futures an interesting play.
+Beyond farmers in Florida, it’s hard to imagine anyone finding use for frozen orange juice contracts.
+The contracts are listed in the U.S. on the ICE and seem to have a more sound investment thesis than others on this list.
+According to the ICE, “weather sensitivity, when combined with the competitive global juice and beverage market, and rapidly changing supply and demand, makes the price of orange juice extremely volatile”, making these futures an interesting play.
 Most traders will be seeking contracts that exhibit large daily movements in order to turn a profit, putting orange juice on the map for some investors.
-In case you aren’t sure how to play these rather odd contracts, never fear, they’re optionable [see also Three Mining Companies With Robust Yields].
+In case you aren’t sure how to play these rather odd contracts, never fear, they’re optionable.

 Aside from their frequent consumption at sporting events, namely baseball, sunflower seeds are without a doubt one of the strangest futures options available.
 To find these contracts, one must look to the SAFEX, a South African exchange.
 Contracts are measured in 50 metric tons and trade in March, May, July, September, and December.
-Perhaps what is most strange about these contracts is that sunflowers are native to the Americas, and South Africa is just the 12th largest producer of seeds in the world, behind nations like the Russia, India, and the US.
+Perhaps what is most strange about these contracts is that sunflowers are native to the Americas, and South Africa is not even in the top 10 largest producing countries of seeds in the world as of 2014.
+The top three include Ukraine, Russia, and Argentina, in that order.
 Regardless, if you are looking to make a play on these popular seeds, there are certainly options available.